AvikCo/fbMessangerClone/README.md

 - designed with meterial UI
 - following BEM conventions in styling
 - Emoji functionality included
--

  Its an open souce project, any modification or bug fixes are warmly welcome.
- Send me a fork request to commit your code changes and to make you a contributer
+ Send me a fork request to commit your code changes and make you a contributer

 Live Demo: https://facebook-messanger-clone-7732f.web.app/
 # Getting Started with Create React App